RitamPal26/Organization_Management_Service/docs/architecture.md

 ## Additional questions

-#### Question: Do I think this is a good architecture with a scalable design?
+### 1. Do I think this is a good architecture with a scalable design?

-**1. Scalability Bottleneck:** The "Collection-per-Tenant" pattern hits a hard ceiling.
-MongoDB performance degrades significantly when managing thousands of collections due to namespace limits and index overhead.
+This architecture is excellent for strict data isolation and prototyping but is **not scalable** for large production environments.
+The "Collection-per-Tenant" pattern hits a hard ceiling, as MongoDB performance degrades significantly due to namespace limits and index overhead when managing thousands of collections.
+Additionally, operational tasks become unmanageable, as backups, monitoring, and schema migrations are fragmented across thousands of dynamic collections rather than a centralized schema.

-**2. Resource Intensity:** Each dynamic collection consumes file descriptors and memory for metadata, regardless of the data size.

-**3. Operational Complexity:** Managing backups, monitoring, and schema migrations becomes fragmented across thousands of individual collections rather than a centralized schema.
+To balance out the negatives of the "Collection-per-Tenant" architecture and NoSQL stack, we can implement the following strategies:

+- **Architectural Shift**: Hybrid Multi-Tenancy To solve the scalability bottleneck, use a Hybrid Approach.

+- **Data Integrity**: Application-Layer Enforcement To mitigate the lack of SQL-style constraints.

- #### Question: What can be the trade-offs with the tech stack and design choices?
+### 2. What can be the trade-offs with the tech stack and design choices?

- **Benefit:** FastAPI's native async support paired with Motor allows for high-concurrency I/O, while MongoDB's flexible schema handles varying tenant data structures easily.
+**Design:** We gain perfect data isolation but trade off resource efficiency; dynamic collections consume excessive file descriptors and memory regardless of data size.

- **Cost:** We lose the strict ACID transaction guarantees and relational integrity constraints (foreign keys) standard in SQL databases like PostgreSQL, pushing data validation logic into the application layer.
+**Tech Stack:** We gain high-performance concurrency through FastAPI’s native async support and Motor, along with MongoDB's schema flexibility.
+However, we lose the strict ACID transaction guarantees and relational integrity constraints (like foreign keys) found in SQL, forcing validation logic into the application layer.